-SDCP then incorporated its Strategic Planning updates into the FY 2023-24 operating budget as part of its annual budget cycle adopted through its Budget Policy.
+SDCP then incorporated its Strategic Planning updates into the FY 2025-29 Capital Investment Plan as part of its annual budget cycle adopted through its Budget Policy.

 Mission Statement

 Through the Strategic Planning process, SDCP defined its overall Mission Statement.
 Our Mission summarizes at the highest level why we are here.
 Everything we do contributes to our ability to achieve the mission.